Information Technology (IT) is not rocket science.

 Show Your Stuff

 You’ve got your diploma, degree, certifications…all the proof that you have the basic skills.
 So do a few thousand other people.
 What can you do to make sure that you get the interview?
+Start with some of the best job search websites.

 Professional Plain Resume